 Committed to safety and excellence in endocrinology and minimally invasive thyroid, parathyroid and endocrine surgery

-This is the Website of the London Surgical Endocrinologist John Lynn.
+This is the website of the London Endocrine Surgeon Mr John Lynn.

 The Internet is littered with medical sites that are commercial or misinformed.
 In August 2009 McLean and Delbridge, an Australian group of endocrine surgeons reported about a 30% incidence of erroneous information in websites dedicated to parathyroid surgery.
 They stated "websites contained statements which were not in accordance with the evidence base, manipulative of the truth or simply false".
-This report stresses how important it is for patients to always seek advice from their own physicians and in the United Kingdom their GP so as not to be mislead by the Internet.
-Mr Lynn takes great care in giving up-to-date advice but this is in no way a substitute for advice by a patient's own physician.
+This report stresses how important it is for patients to always seek advice from their own physicians so as not to be misled by the internet.
+I take great care in giving up-to-date advice on this website but this is in no way a substitute for advice by a patient's own physician.

 Few if any endocrine surgeons would disagree with the above statements.
-In addition, I believe that for thyroid and parathyroid surgery, nerve monitoring, intraoperative pathology and intraoperative PTH measurement is essential and if not available the patient should seek a centre where they are.
+In addition, I believe that for thyroid and parathyroid surgery, nerve monitoring, intraoperative pathology and intraoperative PTH measurement are essential.
+If they are not available the patient should seek a center where they are.

-One is reluctant to claim that one was the "first" to introduce "minimally invasive" thyroid and parathyroid surgery to the United Kingdom.
-I first performed this method in 1984 aided by Sestamibi scans at the Hammersmith Hospital London.
+One is reluctant to claim that one was the "first" to introduce "minimally invasive surgery" for the thyroid and parathyroid to the United Kingdom.
+I first performed this method in 1984 and was aided by Sestamibi scans at the Hammersmith Hospital in London.

-As stated above I believe, like my American colleagues, that intraoperative recurrent laryngeal nerve monitoring is absolutely mandatory in every thyroid and parathyroid operation.
-I use the Neurosign 100 in every patient having neck surgery (www.magstim.com).
-Nerve monitoring is now widely available in the United Kingdom and I suggest that patients ask to be operated on only by surgeons that use it.
+Like my American colleagues, I believe that intraoperative recurrent laryngeal nerve monitoring is absolutely mandatory in every thyroid and parathyroid operation.
+I use the Neurosign 100 on every patient who is having neck surgery (www.magstim.com).
+Nerve monitoring is now widely available in the United Kingdom and I suggest that patients ask to be operated on only by surgeons who employ its use in their operating theatre.
 I am convinced that it reduces the risk of voice change following neck surgery.
-A recent study from Poland has confirmed that using a nerve stimulator reduced the incidence of short term voice change which was statistically significant.
-Long term voice change was also less using the nerve stimulator but did not reach statistical significance, most likely due to the small number of patients studied.
-(Our recent experience is in excess of 1300 patients operated in London)
+A recent study from Poland has confirmed that using a nerve stimulator reduced the incidence of short-term voice change, which was proved to be statistically significant.
+There was also less long-term voice when using the nerve stimulator but this did not reach statistical significance.
+One reason for this may be due to the small number of patients studied.
+(Our own experience is in excess of 1300 patients operated in London).

-The website is large and was last updated on 1/6/2014 To obtain information you can look in the specific sections or else make use of the "Search" option at the top right hand corner or in the footer.
+The website was last updated on 01/10/2014 To obtain information you can look in the specific sections or make use of the "Search" option at the top right hand corner or in the footer.

-Mr Lynn will continue to report mortality rates, incidence of voice change, rates of return to theatre for bleeding, rates of infection.
-Rarer complications such as thoracic duct damage, Horner's Syndrome will also be reported.
+I will continue to report mortality rates, incidence of voice change, rates of return to theatre for bleeding and rates of infection.
+Other rare complications including thoracic duct damage and Horner's Syndrome will also be reported.

-If you have any comments or suggestions for the website, please use the contact us menu option.
+If you have any comments or suggestions for the website, please use the contact us option.
 Your comments help me to maintain the highest possible standard of endocrine surgery.
 I encourage my patients to comment on my standard of care.
 One excellent way to do this is to comment on the website www.iwantgreatcare.org.
-Endocrine Surgery is not listed on this website,comments are best posted under Endocrinology.
+Endocrine Surgery is not listed on this website so comments are best posted under Endocrinology.
 Your comments are of great value not only to me but to prospective patients.
-I adhere strictly to the ethical principles laid out in "Good Surgical Practice" published by The Royal College of Surgeons of England in February 2007 www.rcseng.ac.uk.
+I adhere strictly to the ethical principles laid out in "Good Surgical Practice" published by The Royal College of Surgeons of England in February 2007, which can be found on their website.